HomeGymAdvice.comUpdated April 2026

 Browse All Guides

 The good news: a decent Olympic barbell costs £80-140.
-The bad news: you also need a rack, plates, and somewhere to put them.
+The bad news: you also need a rack, plates, flooring, and a dedicated space.
 This guide covers the bar specifically — but I will give you the full picture of what you are buying into.

 ## Quick Picks